ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 :ref:`old tuning guide is archived here <traditional-helicopter-archived- tuning>`

+For making settings to traditional helicopters users are reminded to use only the Full or Complete Parameter List in your ground station software. **Do not use the Basic, Extended or Advanced Tuning pages that are designed for multi-rotor aircraft.** These pages will make unwanted settings to traditional helicopters.
+And remember to write the changes to the flight controller after making them or they won't be saved!

 General ArduCopter Flight Control Law Description
 ===================================================
 Users should generally understand the flight control laws before tuning.
 At